Ed-Zh/PARDEN/README.md

-This repo contains the data and code (minimal demo) for PARDEN.
+This repo contains the data and code (minimal demo) for our paper (accepted at ICML 2024): PARDEN, Can You Repeat That?
+Defending against Jailbreaks via Repetition

 Paper: https://arxiv.org/abs/2405.07932